bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 #### data handling

-All data is stored in the data directory, which the app locates using the `DATA_DIR` environment variable.
+All data is stored in the data directory, which the app locates using the `PF_DATA_DIR` environment variable.
 It should be *outside* the app directory tree for securuty since it has secrets in it.

 Any time we "atomic-add" a file to the data directory, we first create the file as a temp file in the target directory and then "move" it to the final name.
 If the move fails, we delete the temp file and handle the error.
 This is to prevent a race condition where the file already exists or another process might try to create the same file or access the file before it is fully written.